hardingnj/INDA_h3bionet/Instructions.md

 The next step is to install our software.
 We are fortunate that both `vcflib` and `tabix` are avavailable in bioconda- a package manager for bioinformatics- this should save us lots of work.

+Both of these tools must be installed on linux.
+Both are written in C, and so need to be compiled.
+This means transforming the code wecan understand into some instructions that the computer can understand.
+It is very inefficient for a computer to read the code like we do.

 First, we need to install miniconda.
 Find out whether you have a 32 or 64 bit system. (hint: use google).

 When you know this, go to http://conda.pydata.org/miniconda.html, and choose the corresponding installer (Use python 3.5).
 The file you download will be called something like `Miniconda3-latest-Linux-x86_64.sh`.